twood02/webtemplate/wiki/aws-ec2-load-balancers/aws-ec2-load-balancers-blog-post.md

 ## Credits
 1. AWS documentation is stellar and many of the definitions and the set up steps come from me using it
-2. Nginx documentation (specifically AWS compatible) is also great
-3. Canva for being the tool I used to make all the graphics (except the Nginx logo - Google/Wikipedia)
+2. Canva for being the tool I used to make all the graphics (except the Nginx logo - Google/Wikipedia; and screenshots)